Blog > Treatment Strategies > Top Anxiety Assessment Tools Used by Mental Health Professionals

 • Questionnaires: Questions or open-ended prompts can provide more detail on specific topics.

-Since anxiety comes from many different places and has an array of related effects, assessments may cover the patients:
+Since anxiety comes from many different places and has an array of related effects, assessments may cover the patient's:

 • Home environment